- Firstly, the remarkable Dugong is a very large species of marine mammal. Furthermore, it is one of only four surviving species of the order Sirenia.

-- In fact, it is also the only sirenian in its native range which includes the waters of at least 37 countries throughout the Indo-Pacific region.
+- In fact, it is also the only sirenian in its native range, which includes the waters of at least 40 countries

-The Dugong principally resides in warm coastal ocean waters.
-They range from the western Pacific Ocean to the eastern coast of Africa and inhabit the warm waters along the coastline.
+Most notably, the Dugong principally resides in warm coastal ocean waters.
+It ranges from the western Pacific Ocean to the eastern coast of Africa and inhabits the warm waters along the coastline.

 Further, different habitats play a role in different activities.
 For example, shallow waters are favorite sites for birthing as it minimizes the risk of predation.
 Also, deeper waters may provide a thermal refuge from cooler waters closer to the shore during winter.

 The Dugong is commonly called a sea cow because its diet consists principally of sea-grass.
-When feeding, they typically ingest the entire plant, including the roots.
+When feeding, it typically ingests the entire plant, including the roots.

 It willalso consume algae when seagrass is scarce.
 Finally, although the animal is indeed primarily herbivorous, it will occasionally eat small invertebrates.